 It is natural for your mind to wander into negative territory now and then.
 But if you find it crossing over too often or lingering there for longer periods, you need to sit up and take note.
 And, you need to find ways to change those negative thoughts to positive ones.

 Before you start working in this direction, you need to understand that everyone has their share of negative thoughts.
 Some have realized the harm it does to themselves and the people around them.
 They have painstakingly worked on themselves to overcome this affliction.

 What are negative thoughts?
-Why do we have negative thoughts?
+Why do we have automatic negative thoughts?
 How do negative thoughts harm us?
 Is it possible to overcome and eliminate them?
 How to cope with negative thoughts?
 Let us explore further…

 Why do you have negative thoughts?

 Insecurity, anxiety, fear, and stress are some of the major factors that trigger negative thinking.
 The logic behind this is simple – when you are stressed or anxious, your natural survival instinct kicks in and you will start thinking about the worst-case scenarios.
 Then you cannot stop things from going down the hill.

 If you are the kind of person who dwells more in the past and future than in the present, it can lead to overthinking and unnecessary worrying.
 It would be natural for you to worry about what all can go wrong in the future based on your past experiences.